 5. Responsibility Fosters Accountability

 Everyone knows the expression, “What gets measured, gets done.”
 How do you currently manage activities and focus of your business development staff?
 Do you have transparency into the accounts being called upon and the frequency for visits and calls?
 Are there expectations set around visits per day or per week?

 Consider a referral management system such as HEALTHCAREfirst’s Referral Actionboards to create more structure.
 Hold staff accountable for responsibilities by setting, measuring, and monitoring goals.
 Having clear goals and sharing performance feedback is critical to your success in gaining more home health and hospice referrals.

 Action Item: Define your agency’s Key Performance Indicators (KPIs) and gain buy-in to your agency goals from the CEO, referral development team, and the clinicians in the field.
 Establish performance goals and the visit frequencies needed to attain those goals.
 Measure and monitor your results and celebrate success.

 Maximize Your Efforts with HEALTHCAREfirst!

-HEALTHCAREfirst truly understands the challenges faced by our clients in an increasingly competitive environment.
-We understand the importance of strong partnerships when it comes to increasing your home health and hospice referrals and supporting your business objectives.
+HEALTHCAREfirst truly understands the challenges faced by our clients when it comes to gaining home health and hospice referrals.
+We understand the importance of strong working relationships when it comes to increasing your home health and hospice referrals and supporting your business objectives.
 We also understand resource limitations (capital, people, and time) faced by agencies.
 Our technology solutions allow business development professionals to uncover new opportunities for referral source partnerships while effectively managing and strengthening established partnerships.
-In addition to our strong technology solutions, we offer training and guidance to assist agencies with implementing processes and best practices to truly drive success.
+In addition to our strong home health and hospice analytics, we offer training and guidance to assist agencies with implementing processes and best practices to truly drive success.
 Call us at 800.841.6095 or click here to learn more!